 The search engine will completely ignore the Cyrillic yer characters, so there is no need to include them in your search term.
 You also do not need to worry about differences in pre- and post-reform Russian orthography.

-The automatic transliteration has been optimized for search terms that are surnames of Russian, German, Polish, Romanian, Lithuanian, or Latvian origin, and will try to find Cyrillic transliterations with Russian spelling (in the future, Ukrainian, Belarusian, and Bulgarian spellings will also be checked).
+The automatic transliteration has been optimized for search terms that are surnames of Russian, German, Polish, Romanian, Lithuanian, Latvian, or Serbian origin, and will try to find Cyrillic transliterations with Russian or Serbian spelling (in the future, Ukrainian, Belarusian, and Bulgarian spellings will also be checked).

 The automatic transliteration finds valid transliterations using about 15 different transliteration systems, and considers the possibility of both common transliteration errors and forgotten diacritical marks in the search term.
 You do not have to enter letters with umlauts, ogoneks, etc., but you might see false positives if you omit diacritical marks that should be present.
 Note that it is not uncommon for there to be several different transliterations in even a single source, none of which is a false positive (e.g., "Hoffmann" appears as four different Cyrillic spellings).